bgoonz/BGOONZ_BLOG_2.0/notes/simple-blog/content/pages/about.md

   title: Who We Are
   description: This is the about us page
   extra:
-    - name: 'og:type'
+    - name: "og:type"
       value: website
       keyName: property
-    - name: 'og:title'
+    - name: "og:title"
       value: Who We Are
       keyName: property
-    - name: 'og:description'
+    - name: "og:description"
       value: This is the about us page
       keyName: property
-    - name: 'og:image'
+    - name: "og:image"
       value: images/1.png
       keyName: property
       relativeUrl: true
-    - name: 'twitter:card'
+    - name: "twitter:card"
       value: summary_large_image
-    - name: 'twitter:title'
+    - name: "twitter:title"
       value: Who We Are
-    - name: 'twitter:description'
+    - name: "twitter:description"
       value: This is the about us page
-    - name: 'twitter:image'
+    - name: "twitter:image"
       value: images/1.png
       relativeUrl: true
 layout: advanced